PaulisMatrix/docker-dump/README.md

 # docker-dump
-Basically all information I have collected while learning docker.
+Basically all information I have collected while learning docker, kubernetes and devops in general.